 Sample requests for your listings under the Auction trade method starting in 21 days, and all other negotiation trade methods should be accepted by you to increase your chances to complete a trade.
 Again, it remains entirely at your discretion whether or not you accept sample requests.

-VINEX reports on the dispatch and delivery status of all samples, which are tracked through the Exchange with the details displayed on your dashboard.
+VINEX reports on the dispatch and delivery status of all samples, which are tracked through the Marketplace with the details displayed on your dashboard.

 When a buyer requests samples you will be notified on your dashboard and receive an email from VINEX providing you with the request details and printable pdf labels to apply to each bottle.
 The request may be for a single sample, or a sample with a second option that is a different style.
 All sample requests are limited to supplying between 1- 4 bottles of each option.